cs50/cs50.readthedocs.io/themes/jekyll.md

 ### fontawesome

 By default, CS50's theme includes Font Awesome's [free icons](https://fontawesome.com/search?o=r&m=free).
-If you have a license for Font Awesome's [pro icons](https://fontawesome.com/search), though, use a `fontawesome` key like:
+If you have a license for Font Awesome's [pro icons](https://fontawesome.com/search), though, use a `fontawesome` key like

 ```text
 cs50: